Study exchange scholarships

 For more information please visit RSAA

-The last application deadline was 10 November 2017 and should then be sent to: The Secretary, The Royal Society for Asian Affairs, 1st floor, 25 Eccleston Place, London SW1W 9NF
+The application deadline is November 2018 (exact date to be confirmed) and should then be sent to: The Secretary, The Royal Society for Asian Affairs, 1st floor, 25 Eccleston Place, London SW1W 9NF

 For enquiries, email: firstname.lastname@example.org